research-ag/icrcX/icrcX.md

 ```

-A call to `icrcX_notify` notifies the service about a deposit into the deposit account of the caller for the specified token.
+A call to `icrc84_notify` notifies the service about a deposit into the deposit account of the caller for the specified token.
 The service is free to expand this record with additional optional fields to include an action that is to be done with the newly detected deposits.

 The result type is as follows.